mdminhazulhaque/bits/_posts/2016/2016-09-28-turn-tl-mr3420-into-a-wifi-repeater-using-openwrt.md

 ---

 <div class="message">
-Download OpenWRT firmware for TP-Link TL-MR3420 with relayd from [minhazul-haque/OpenWRT-TL-MR3420](https://github.com/minhazul-haque/OpenWRT-TL-MR3420/tree/master/repeater)
+Download OpenWRT firmware for TP-Link TL-MR3420 with relayd from <a href="https://github.com/minhazul-haque/OpenWRT-TL-MR3420/tree/master/repeater">minhazul-haque/OpenWRT-TL-MR3420</a>
 </div>

 I have been using my TL-MR3420 (Version 2.2) router as a repeater for a month.
 The access point in my house is an Apple Airport which delivers pretty good signal even when there exists several obstacles (walls, doors) between the Airport and my WLAN card.
 But ...